Iamaskh/fabricator-rtd/docs/generate-org-material.rst

     		└── ./blockchain-common-fabric-net/remote-startup.sh

-The command to create org material can be run as:
+The command to create organization material can be run as:

 .. code-block:: bash